rekalogika/domain-event-src/packages/domain-event/README.md

 ## Why Use Domain Events?

 A domain event represents a business event that has happened.
-It is a good way to model 'when something happens, do this' in your domain.
+It is a good way to model the business requirements that say "when something happens, do this".

 A domain event is raised by the part of your code where the event is actually happening.
 Different part of your application might call the same method on an